hheydaroff/RooFlow-Cookiecutter/README.md

 - Automatic fallbacks to traditional tools ensure compatibility
 - Default configuration files are set up for optimal UV usage
 - Requirements are automatically installed via UV when detected

+## MCP Integration

+The Model Context Protocol (MCP) enables communication with external servers that provide additional tools and resources.
+This template includes:

+- `mcp_checker.py`: A script that connects to MCP servers, extracts metadata about their tools and resources, and formats this information for use in system prompts
+- Automatic MCP metadata extraction during setup
+- Integration of MCP server information into system prompts
+- Support for both local (Stdio-based) and remote (SSE-based) MCP servers

+The MCP integration enhances the AI assistant's capabilities by providing access to external tools and resources that can help with specific tasks.

+## Mode Configuration

+The template uses a dynamic approach to mode configuration:

+1. The `.roomodes` file defines which modes are available in your project
+2. System prompt files are automatically generated for each mode listed in `.roomodes`
+3. If no `.roomodes` file is found, a minimal set of modes is used (code and ask)

+This approach ensures that your project remains flexible and can adapt to changes in available modes without requiring code modifications.
+You can simply update your `.roomodes` file to add or remove modes as needed.

 ## Why UV?